mark-hahn/basecamp/README.md

 *TODO* ...

-- Complete command table
+- Complete the command table
+- Tests
+- Convenience functions for common commands
 - Support express/connect for linking accounts callback
-- Tests

 I could use some help.
 Adding items to the command table is quite easy.
 I don't know express so someone else is going to have to add that.
-Tests will be hard since we can't easily mock the campbase api.
+Tests will be hard since we can't easily mock the Basecamp api.

 ## Installation